doecode/server/src/main/java/gov/osti/services/UserServices.md

 The returned JSON object will include the user's email address, first and last name, a site code (or "CONTR" if contractor), and an array of role codes, if any, along with an "xsrfToken" value for protection against cross-site request forgery attempts.
-This token value should be transmitted back with each subsequent API request when using DOECode services in conjunction with a web-based UI or user login methods.
+This token value should be transmitted back with each subsequent API request when using DOE CODE services in conjunction with a web-based UI or user login methods.

 > Request: